walter74ucla/GA-Lab-6-Objects-lab/README.md

 # Setup

-Make a file `morning_lab.js` in your `student_labs` directory for today.
-Write your answers in this file.
+Make a file, `morning_lab.js` in the directory you're using for labs, and write your answers in this file.

 ## Syntax